 “What does that have to do with what I said?
-If you use a service without paying what the provider asks, you’re the thief, not the provider for collecting that payment!”
+If you use a service without paying for it, you’re the thief!”

 “Fuck you!”
-Henry snatched his bong from Dan’s hands and stood from the bed.
+Henry snatched his bong and stood from the bed.
 “Drugs are wasted on hippies like you, Leo!”

-The man in the pale pink toga stormed away.
-Beatrice clung to Dan’s arm.
+The man in the pink toga stormed away.
+Beatrice huffed and crossed her arms.
 “Thank God, he’s gone.
 What a weirdo.
-Why did you have to provoke him?”
+Why did you provoke him?”

 “I’ll be back.”
-Beatrice couldn’t restrain Dan from walking away.
-Dan ignored her protests and jogged down the hallway, through the kitchenette.
+Dan stood from Beatrice’s bed and jogged down the hallway.

 “Dainty!”
 Faith waved him to a couch.
 “Have you seen this guy’s bong?”
 Henry smiled at the crowd around him.
 He didn’t notice Dan sit beside Faith.
 Faith whispered in Dan’s ear.
-“You were only with BeatBax for a few minutes.
-Are you satisfied?
-I figured you’d want to cuddle for a while.”
+“What happened?
+I figured you’d want to talk to BeatBax for a while.”